skalarproduktraum/phd-thesis/chapters/xr.md

 ## Current Developments

-The currently ongoing _Second Virtual Reality Revolution_ has been enabled — at least in part — by the little displays that are used in smart phones, and the gyroscopic sensors used alongside them.
+The currently ongoing _Second Virtual Reality Revolution_ has been enabled — at least in part — by the development of low-cost, high-resolution displays that are used in smart phones, and the gyroscopic sensors used alongside them.

 The displays used in mobile phones form the ideal basis for ergonomic and lightweight head-mounted displays, as they feature both a low physical footprint, low energy use, and the right size and resolution to be put right in front of the eyes.